MegaManSec/LDAP-Monitoring-Watchdog/README.md

 3.  **Control User Verification:** LDAP Watchdog supports a control user mechanism, triggering an error if the control user's changes are not found.

-4.  **Flexible LDAP Filtering:** Users can customize LDAP filtering using the `SEARCH_FILTER` parameter to focus on specific object classes or attributes.
+4.  **Flexible LDAP Filtering:** Users can customize LDAP filtering using the `LDAP_WATCHDOG_SEARCH_FILTER` environment variable to focus on specific object classes or attributes.

 5.  **Slack Integration:** Receive real-time notifications on Slack for added, modified, or deleted LDAP entries.